UPDATED January 2018: Tibet has a reputation for being a hard place to travel to. Actually, it’s not as difficult as you might think!

 The overland routes from Sichuan and Yunnan provinces to Tibet have been closed to foreign travelers for many years.
 It is hard to say when (or if) these routes will open again.

 I have found that a lot of travel websites and overseas travel agencies (those not in Tibet) make it sound like Tibet is extremely difficult to travel to.
-Having lived and worked (in tourism) in various regions of the Tibetan Plateau for nearly 15 years, I can tell you that getting to Tibet is not hard.
+Having lived and worked (in tourism) in various regions of the Tibetan Plateau for over 15 years, I can tell you that getting to Tibet is not hard.
 True, you do have to be on an organized tour, but with a travel agency arranging everything for you, sending a few emails to a travel agency shouldn’t be hard to do.
 Remember, while an organized tour is required, a group tour is not.
 Also, you have the freedom to design/customize your own itinerary in Tibet so that you go to the specific places you wish to see.

 If you have any questions about how to get to Tibet or need a recommendation on a reputable, Tibetan-owned travel agency to use, please feel free to send me an email at: firstname.lastname@example.org